rambodazimi/HTML-Table-to-CSV-Transformer/README.md

 # HTML-Table-to-CSV-Transformer

+A Python script which takes an HTML file which contains a table, and converts it to a CSV file, make a modification to one of the columns of the table, and put the previous files in the History folder.
+This script will Backup itself every day at midnight.

 The script starts by importing the necessary modules, including csv, os, BeautifulSoup, time, and datetime.
 These modules are essential for file manipulation, data extraction, and time-related operations.

 Next, the script defines various functions: